2020 Calabasas helicopter crash: Against Island Express

+Against law enforcement

-As many as eight Los Angeles County Sheriff deputies who had responded to the crash took or shared pictures on personal devices; when Sheriff Villanueva learned about it, he ordered the deputies to delete the photographs.
+Four Los Angeles County Sheriff deputies who had responded to the crash took or shared pictures on personal devices; when Sheriff Villanueva learned about it, he ordered the deputies to delete the photographs.
 Although there was no official policy prohibiting photographs at an accident, Villanueva called it "inexcusable ...
 To have that on top of what they've already gone through is unconscionable" and apologized to the families while calling for a state law to prohibit unauthorized photographs.
-Vanessa Bryant also filed suit against the sheriff's office in September 2020 over the sharing of crash scene photographs.
-California passed AB2655 on September 28, which states first responders who take unauthorized photographs of victim(s) of a crime or accident outside their job duties can be cited with a misdemeanor offense, punishable by a fine of up to US$1,000 per instance.
+California passed AB2655 in September 2020, which states first responders who take unauthorized photographs of victim(s) of a crime or accident outside their job duties can be cited with a misdemeanor offense, punishable by a fine of up to US$1,000 per instance.
+Vanessa Bryant filed suit against the sheriff's office over the sharing of crash scene photographs.
 Mauser's family filed a similar lawsuit against the sheriff's office in December.
-United States District Court Judge John F. Walter ruled the names of the deputies suspended for misconduct could be released to the public in March 2021, which Vanessa Bryant revealed on March 15, 2021.
+United States District Court Judge John F. Walter ruled the names of the deputies suspended for misconduct could be released to the public in March 2021.

-In November 2021, the Bryant family filed a lawsuit against Los Angeles County citing emotional distress.
-The Bryants' legal team claimed employees of Los Angeles County, including sheriff and firefighter personnel, took and shared images of the deceased bodies of the crash victims—including Kobe Bryant and his 13-year-old daughter.
-Court documents claim those who viewed the images described the bodies in crude terms.
-Los Angeles County had requested for the lawsuit to be dismissed.
-A hearing was scheduled for December 27, 2021.
-On January 5, 2022, U.S. District Judge John F. Walter dismissed Los Angeles County's request to dismiss the lawsuit, and a trial date was set.
-The trial took place in August 2022.
-During the trial, it was revealed a deputy sheriff allegedly referred to Bryant's dead body as a "pile of meat".
-The jury sided with the Bryant Family and awarded Vanessa Bryant 16 million dollars.
-The jury also awarded 15 million dollars to co-complainant Chris Chester, whose wife Sarah and daughter Payton were killed in the crash.
-The jury's verdict was unanimous, agreeing with Bryant, Chester, and their attorneys that the photos invaded the complainants' privacy and caused emotional distress.
+On January 5, 2022, U.S. District Judge John F. Walter denied the county's motion to dismiss and set a trial date.
+During the trial in August 2022, it was alleged a deputy sheriff referred to Bryant's dead body as a "pile of meat".
+The jury sided with the Bryant family in a unanimous verdict, finding the defendants liable for invasion of privacy and infliction of emotional distress; the jury awarded Vanessa Bryant $16 million in damages, and co-plaintiff Chris Chester (whose wife and daughter were killed in the crash) $15 million.